ebridge2/FNGS_website/README.md

 $ cd FNGS_website
 $ docker build --no-cache -t <your-handle>/fngs .

-# -v argument allows your container to use data that is only available locally.
-Ie, in this case, the data in
-# /local/path/to/your/data/ would be visible inside the docker container at /data
-$ docker run -ti -v /local/path/to/your/data/:/data -p <portnum>:<portnum>  --entrypoint /bin/bash <your-handle>/fngs
-# takes you into the docker container
-# otherwise, you can just skip the -v flag entirely if you plan to use the demo data
-$ docker run -ti -p <portnum>:<portnum> --entrypoint /bin/bash <your-handle>/fngs

-$ cd /ndmg/ndmg/scripts/
-# runs the demo to make sure things work
-$ ./ndmg_demo-func.sh
 $ docker run -ti -p <portnum>:8000 <your-handle>/fngs

 System check identified some issues: